Key Takeaways

 The landlord must provide the eviction notice to their tenant either by delivering it in person or sending it by mail.
 The landlord can also leave the notice on the property, near the front door or in the mailbox.

-The eviction notice will indicate how many days the tenant has to vacate the premises.
+The eviction request notice will indicate how many days the tenant has to vacate the premises.

-For example, a 3-day Notice gives the tenant 3 days to leave the landlord’s property.
-If the tenant doesn’t leave within the given time-frame, the landlord can continue with the eviction process.
+For example, a 3-day Notice gives the tenant 3 days to vacate the landlord's property.
+If the tenant doesn't vacate within the given time-frame, the landlord can continue with the eviction process.

 Filing and Serving the Petition

-The next step in the eviction process is filing a petition with the appropriate Justice of Peace Court in Texas.
+The next step in the eviction process is when the landlord issues the required notice and then files a forcible detainer, or eviction lawsuit, in the local Justice of the Peace Court in Texas to address landlord issues.

 A blonde legal professional in a navy sweater and collared shirt going through the paperwork for an eviction notice in Texas.